whoisdinanath/amc-using-cnn-lstm/README.md

 - Uses AlexNet (a CNN) to look at signal patterns
 - LSTM network to understand how signals change over time
 - Attention mechanism to focus on the important parts
-- Trained on RadioML 2018.01A dataset with real radio signals
+- Trained on a mixed dataset combining custom-generated signals with RadioML 2018.01A

 ### What It Can Classify
-The system can recognize 24 different types of modulation schemes:
+The system can recognize 10 different modulation schemes:
-- Digital modulations: BPSK, QPSK, 8PSK, 16QAM, 64QAM, and many more
+- BPSK, QPSK, 8PSK
-- Analog modulations: AM, FM
+- 16QAM, 64QAM
+- AM-DSB-SC, AM-SSB-SC
-- Other schemes: GMSK, OQPSK
+- FM, GMSK, GFSK

 ### Training Features
 - Saves progress automatically so you can stop and resume training
 - Tracks accuracy and loss over time
-- Works with different noise levels (SNR from -20 to +30 dB)
+- Works with different noise levels (SNR from 0 to 30 dB)
 - Visual plots to see how well it's learning

 ## Prerequisites